-Recommend Preparation: ENGL-091
+Recommend Preparation: ENGL-091 or higher english placement

 Presents writing for film, television, and electronic media and surveys standard industry script formats for commercials, broadcast, film and television narratives.

 MEA 109 STORY DEVELOPMENT AND STORYBOARDING

 Introduces story development and storyboarding for animation.
 Emphasis is on storyboarding, as well as the understanding of traditional story structure for animated film, television and internet.